MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 13. In the **Word** document, type **Testing personally identifiable information (PII).**

-14. Because you enabled Sensitivity labels at the start of this exercise, and assuming it's been 24 hours since you created the sensitivity label in the prior task, Word should display a **Sensitivity** group on the ribbon. <br/>
+14. Because you enabled Sensitivity labels at the start of this exercise, and since the label you created by running the script on day 1 of the course has fully propagated through Microsoft 365, Word should display a **Sensitivity** group on the ribbon at the top of the page.

-	**IMPORTANT:** If you do not see this **Sensitivity** group in the ribbon, then Microsoft 365 has not finished provisioning the sensitivity label that you created in the prior task.
-If this occurs, then you cannot proceed with this task.
-As mentioned earlier, it takes 24 hours for a new sensitivity label to be fully provisioned throughout the system.
-If you do not see the Sensitivity group, or if you see the group (from a prior label you created) and you select the drop-down arrow in the group and do not see your new label, then you must stop at this point and not proceed until you see the Sensitivity group and your label in the group.  <br/>

-	Assuming you have waited 24 hours and the **Sensitivity** group appears in the Word ribbon, select the down arrow in the **Sensitivity** group.
-In the drop-down menu that appears, it should display the **PII** label that you created in the prior task.
-Since the **PII** label is enabled for this document, a check mark is displayed next to **PII**. <br/>
+	Select the down arrow in the **Sensitivity** group.
+In the drop-down menu that appears, it should display the **PII - V1** label the script created and published.
+Since the **PII - V1** label is enabled for this document, a check mark is displayed next to **PII - V1**. <br/>

 	In this first validation test, you are going to attempt to remove this sensitivity label from being applied to this document.
-If you'll recall, when you created the label policy and assigned the PII label to it, you selected the option whereby users must provide justification to remove a label or to select a lower classification label.
+When you created the **PII Policy - V1** policy and **PII** label in the prior task, the same options you selected were applied to the **PII Policy - V1** policy and **PII - V1** label by the Lab 1 script.
+One of those options requires users to provide justification to remove a label or to select a lower classification label.
 You will now verify whether this setting is functioning properly. <br/>

-	To remove the label from this document, select the **PII** label that appears in this drop-down menu.
+	To remove the label from this document, select the **PII - V1** label that appears in this drop-down menu.

 15. In the **Justification Required** window that appears, select the **Other (explain)** option.
 In the **Explain why you're changing this label** field, enter **Testing what happens when a label is removed** and then select **Change**.

 16. In the **Sensitivity** group in the Word ribbon, select the down arrow.
-In the drop-down menu that appears, note that while **PII** is displayed, it no longer has a check mark displayed next to it.
-This indicates the PII sensitivity label is no longer being applied to this document.
+In the drop-down menu that appears, note that while **PII - V1** is displayed, it no longer has a check mark displayed next to it.
+This indicates the **PII - V1** sensitivity label is no longer being applied to this document.

-17. To re-apply the sensitivity label to the document, select **PII** in the drop-down menu.
+17. To re-apply the sensitivity label to the document, select **PII - V1** in the drop-down menu.
 Once again select the drop-down arrow in the **Sensitivity** group.
-The drop-down menu that appears should display the **PII** label, and it should display a check mark next to it that indicates it is being applied to this document.
+The drop-down menu that appears should display the **PII - V1** label, and it should display a check mark next to it that indicates it is being applied to this document.

 18. In the Word document, enter **111-11-1111** below the previous line of text that you entered.
 This number is the same format as a U.S. Social Security Number.